-The Prix du XXe Siècle recognizes buildings over 25 years old that have become landmarks of Canadian architecture.
+The Prix du XXe Siècle recognizes buildings, "of the modern movement and recent heritage" that have become landmarks of Canadian architecture.
 The prize celebrates design quality as well as enduring excellence, recognizing the design of the original architect and/or firm as well as the on-going stewardship of the owner of the building.

 Submissions will be judged on the following:

 - The term "building" may also be interpreted to include:

 - Group or ensemble of buildings on a site.

 - the building has national and/or regional significance;